 4.3.3 A notification of frequency assignments of an earth station under Article 11 is not receivable if the advance publication information or coordination request, as appropriate, was not received for the associated space station.
 If the frequency assignments notified under Article 11 for the associated space station are not received nor recorded in the MIFR within the regulatory time-limit, the frequency assignments notified for the earth station shall be suppressed from the MIFR.

+4.3.4 For frequency assignments to inter-satellite links, a notification under Article 11 is not receivable if the corresponding advance publication information or coordination request, as appropriate, for the associated satellite network has not been received.
+Consequently, such frequency assignments shall be returned to the notifying administration.

 4.4 NOC

 4.5 NOC